neuoy/KSPTrajectories/CONTRIBUTING.md

 Making releases is as simple as updating two version files and the clicking build.
 Below is a small checklist for releases.

 However, before creating a release, make sure that *you are actually authorized* to make one.
-While the code is open source and you could theoretically do what you want, it would be very, very, **very** apreciated that you don't create new releases unless the current maintainer has either stepped back or has gone missing for a long time and doesn't reply to requests.
+While the code is open source and you could theoretically do what you want, it would be very, very, **very** appreciated that you don't create new releases unless the current maintainer has either stepped back or has gone missing for a long time and doesn't reply to requests.

 If you want to distribute your own version for testing, please do so by making it very clear to everyone that it's not an official release, and **CHANGE THE VERSION NUMBER** according to the versioning scheme below.